chinmaynehate/Venom/README.md

 ## FAQ

 - **How do I do *specifically* so and so?**
-    - Create an Issue to this repo , we wil respond to the query
+    - Create an Issue to this repo , we will respond to the query

 ---